 JOHN: Sure.
-I believe that Jesus was 100 percent man and as man He had human blood.
-And I believe that when He died on the cross He shed that blood.
+I believe that Jesus was one hundred percent man, and as man He had human blood, and I believe that when He died on the cross He shed that blood.
 I believe it came out in His forehead, it came out in His side, it came out in the open wounds in His hands and His feet, and I believe He shed His literal blood on the cross.
-And I believe that the blood that came out of His heart and the pericardium around the heart when it says blood and water came out piercing, so forth, was indicative of the fact that He was shedding His blood.
-And I believe it was essential that He die a death that included bloodshed because He was the perfect anti-type of all the Old Testament pictures of the sacrificial animal in which blood was poured out.
+And I believe that the blood that came out of His heart and the pericardium around the heart when it says blood and water came out in the piercing and so forth was indicative of the fact that He was shedding His blood.
+And I believe it was essential that He die a death that included bloodshed, because He was the perfect anti-type of all the Old Testament pictures of the sacrificial animal in which blood was poured out.

-I recently went hunting and I shot...the only thing I’ve ever shot...was a big elk and I went over and watched the elk die.
-And you have this...at least I did...you have this tremendous sense that life is going out as you watch that blood come out of that animal.
+I recently went hunting and I shot – the only thing I’ve ever shot was a big elk, and I went over and watched the elk die.
+And you have this – at least I did – this tremendous sense that life is going out as you watch that blood come out of that animal.
 That was the picture in the sacrificial system.
-And that was the picture on the cross that Christ was giving His life being poured out symbolically in a sense as His blood came out, His life came out....not just symbolically but really His life came out when His blood came out since the life of the flesh is in the blood.
+And that was the picture on the cross that Christ was giving His life being poured out symbolically, in a sense.
+As His blood came out, His life came out.
+Not just symbolically, but really His life came out when His blood came out, since the life of the flesh is in the blood.
 So I believe in the literal death of Christ, the literal shed blood of Christ, that He was fulfilling the pictures and symbols of the Old Testament in dying a sacrificial death.

-Now what I said some years ago was that I do not believe that there is...there was something in that blood itself that saves people.
+Now what I said some years ago was that I do not believe that there was something in that blood itself that saves people.
 In other words, in the chemicals of it, that’s what I said.
-I don’t believe, for example, the Roman Catholic transubstantiation where, for example, the cup is turned into blood, you drink the blood that ministers grace to you.
+I don’t believe, for example, the Roman Catholic transubstantiation where, for example, the cup is turned into blood, you drink the blood, and it ministers grace to you.
 I don’t accept that.
-I don’t accept something magic and nobody has in the history of Christianity that has been in the mainstream of the doctrine of soteriology.
+I don’t accept something magic, and nobody has in the history of Christianity that’s been in the mainstream of the doctrine of soteriology.

-And then it was taken out of context and it was put in a magazine that I didn't believe in the blood of Christ, and that was just enough for people who wanted to attack me to have some ammunition.
 Now you have to know the bottom line.
-I was told some months ago that there was a prayer meeting held by t he faculty of a certain institution and in that prayer meeting the main prayer request was, "Lord, help us find some way to discredit the ministry of John MacArthur."
+I was told some months ago that there was a prayer meeting held by the faculty of a certain institution, and in that prayer meeting the main prayer request is, “Lord, help us find some way to discredit the ministry of John MacArthur.”
 That was the prayer meeting.
 And they set about to find a way to discredit the ministry.
-And so they came up with that and they have spun that thing all across the country now, all around the world.
-And I believe exactly what the Bible teaches about the shed blood of Jesus Christ, no more and no less.
-But I believe we are saved through the sacrificial death of Christ for our sins as our substitute, a death in which He shed His blood.
-And I...every time I celebrate the Lord's table and take the cup of communion, I praise God for the shed blood of Jesus Christ.
-I don't waver on that one bit.
-But again, you have to understand this is a conspiracy, folks, from beginning to end this is a conspiracy of people who want to discredit this ministry for whatever reasons, I'm not sure.
-But that's what's behind it.
+And so they came up with that, and they have spun that thing all across the country now, all around the world.

 JOHN: Okay, thank you for asking.

-QUESTION: Hi, John, my name is Elaine…
+AUDIENCE: Hi, John, my name is Elaine…

-Well I hope all those excerpts from my past sermons have provided clarification where I stand on this issue is where the Bible stands.
+Well, I hope all those excerpts from my past sermons have provided clarification where I stand on this issue is where the Bible stands.
 In summary, I believe that to speak of Christ’s blood as it was shed on the cross is the same as referring to His death.
-They aren’t two separate elements, as some people are trying to teach.
-The Bible just doesn’t teach that.
-If they were, we’d be saying, “Christ’s physical blood had some mystical saving quality to it that had to be added to His death."
-Thus saying His death was insufficient and His blood was insufficient.
+They aren’t two separate elements, as some people are trying to teach; the Bible just doesn’t teach that.
+If they were, we’d be saying, “Christ’s physical blood had some mystical saving quality to it that had to be added to His death,” thus saying His death was insufficient and His blood was insufficient.
 The sacrificial death of Christ was and always will be that which atones for sin.